aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/eks-config-rules.md

 make pattern eks-config-rules deploy eks-config-rules-setup
 ```

+## Verify

-## Verify the status of the AWS Config managed rules for EKS security best practices
+### Verify the status of the AWS Config managed rules for EKS security best practices

 Using the following AWS CLI command, get a list Config rules with their evaluation status.